-Depending on how much the B-risers are pulled down, the sink rate is between 5 and 8 m/s.
+This is an effective rapid descent technique.
+Depending on how far the B-risers are pulled down, the sink rate is between 5 m/s and 8 m/s.

 Initiation: Grab the B-risers at the top and smoothly pull them down until the canopy shows a spanwise crease where the B-lines attach to the sail.
-Your sink rate will increase considerably while your forward speed will decrease ractically to zero.
-Don't be startled when the airflow over the top surface is interrupted and the canopy enters a parachutal stall without moving forward.
+Your sink rate will increase considerably while your forward speed will decrease practically to zero.
+Don't be startled when the airflow over the top surface is interrupted and the glider enters a parachutal stall without moving forward.
 It will soon stabilise above your head.
+Stability of the canopy in this manoeuvre can be significantly improved when pulling the B-risers simultaneously down and outward.

-Recovery: On releasing the B-risers the Avax XC5 automatically returns to normal flight without staying in deep stall (sackflug) or shooting in front of the pilot.
+Recovery: On releasing the B-risers Xstyle automatically returns to normal flight without staying in deep stall or shooting in front of the pilot.
 Let go of the risers smoothly and symmetrically.

-Caution: Do everything symmetrically and at the same time.
+CAUTION: Do everything symmetrically and at the same time.
 If the B-risers are released unevenly the canopy can enter a turn.
 If the risers are released slowly and very unevenly you could enter a spin.